 Key points are:

-– Test with each hardware with minimum and maximum configuration.
+- Test each hardware with minimum and maximum configuration.

 - Test with different browsers.

-– Test cases are the same like which were executed during functional testing.
+Test cases are the same as those that were executed during functional testing.

 Evaluates that the application terminates gracefully in case of any failure and the data is recovered appropriately from any hardware and software failures.